 Premium Determination Date – For Jumbo Contracts, this term means the date upon which the premium is determined by the insurance company and is committed to by the client.
 For Non-jumbo Contracts, this term is generally defined as the issue date.
 For supplementary contracts, this would normally be the date of election of the supplementary contract.

 Initial Age – Age as of the last birthday as of the Premium Determination Date.
 For joint life contracts or certificates, the Initial Age means the Initial Age of the younger annuitant.
-For contracts with impaired lives that use substandard mortality, Initial Age means the rated age, or equivalent rated age based on the substandard mortality.
+For contracts with impaired lives being valued using a rated age, Initial Age means the rated age.

 Section 3.
 Determination of the Statutory Maximum Valuation Interest Rate